-The PCP must be completed within 15 days of the start date of the service.

-When services are provided prior to the establishment and implementation of the plan, strategies to address the beneficiary's presenting problem shall be documented.
-Information gathered from discussions with the person or family receiving services and others identified by them, along with recommendations and other information obtained from the comprehensive clinical assessment, together provide the foundation for the development of the PCP.
+Before any service can be billed to Medicaid, a written CCA and order for medical necessity must be in place.
+The PCP must be completed within 15 days of the initial authorized start date.
+When services are provided prior to the establishment and implementation of the plan, strategies to address the beneficiary's presenting problem shall be documented.\ Information gathered from discussions with the person or family receiving services and others identified by them, along with recommendations and other information obtained from the comprehensive clinical assessment, together provide the foundation for the development of the PCP.
 Refer to Attachment B for effective PCP goal writing guidelines.